ucs-compute-solutions/FlexPod-for-EHR/Ansible/README.md

 The steps for setting up a FlexPod with Fibre Channel boot and FC-NVMe and NFS storage protocols are:

-- Create a directory and clone the repository from Github with "git clone GIT_REPO_NAME".
+- Create a directory and clone the repository from GitHub with "git clone https://github.com/ucs-compute-solutions/FlexPod-for-EHR".
 - Fill in the variable files according to the CVD.
 - Follow the manual steps in the CVD to set up the Nexus switches on the network and ssh into each switch.